Postdoctoral Fellowship Scheme

 Applications will be assessed according to six criteria (each of which is described further in the ESRC Call Specification):

 An initial panel, consisting of pathway leads from the institution at which you are hoping to undertake your placement, will use these criteria as well as a seventh criterion of ‘overall assessment’ to select a shortlist to forward on to the NINE DTP fellowship panel.
-The NINE DTP panel – the seven NINE DTP directors – with further input from external reviewers as well as a university impact officer, will then announce awards in July 2024.
+The NINE DTP panel – the seven NINE DTP directors – with further input from external reviewers as well as a university impact officer, will then announce outcomes in June 2025.
 We anticipate making a minimum of four awards across NINE DTP.

 Apply for a NINE DTP Postdoctoral Fellowship

 No separate expressions of interest are required.
-Full applications must be received by the NINE DTP office by 4pm (UK time) on 16 May 2024.
+Full applications must be received into your department by the NINE DTP internal deadline of 4pm 10th March 2025.

 To review your application, we require your consent to share your details with reviewers in our universities, and with external academic experts.